What cancers are removed by surgical excision?

 Squamous cell carcinoma is the next aggressive skin cancer usually seen.
 If these lesions occur on the trunk or extremities an excision is usually done.
 On the face Mohs surgery is usually performed.

 Basal cell carcinomas are the most common and least aggressive skin cancers.
 On the trunk or extremities they can be excised, curetted and desiccated, or a topical medication can be used.
-On the face Mohs or surgical excision can be done.
+On the face, Mohs surgery can be done.

 What benign lesions are excised?

-Many benign skin growths can be excised such as cysts, lipomas (fatty tumors) and nevi.
+Many benign skin growths can be excised such as cysts, lipomas (fatty tumors) and nevi (mole).
 Some lesions are removed by shave excisions which require no sutures such as benign nevi and seborrheic keratosis.

 What happens after the surgery?